Shaikh-Aaisha/Laravel-Scout-Algolia-Search/README.md

 SCOUT_QUEUE=true

 ```
-Ok, now we have to install package for "algolia", so let's run bellow command:
+Now we have to install package for "algolia", so let's run bellow command:

 ```bash
 $ composer require algolia/algoliasearch-client-php
 ```

 #### Package Configration
-Ok, now we have to set id and secret of algolia, so first you have to create new account in algolia.com.
+Now we have to set id and secret of algolia, so first you have to create new account in algolia.com.
 So if you haven't account on algolia.com site then click here and create new account https://www.algolia.com

-Ok, after login we have to get application id and secret id
+After login we have to get application id and secret id
 Now open your .env file and paste id and secret like as bellow:

 ```php